cachewolf/cachewolf/trunk/res_noewe/webmapservices/readme_wms.txt

 ImageFormatUrlPart:	FORMAT=image/png
 # Limits of the service in WGS84 coordinates.
 # You can use any format here, which is accepted by the input coordinates dialog in cachewolf
+# remark: more than 8 digits after the decimal seperator will cause the
+# program to not recognize it
 # taken from getCapabilieties answer: <BoundingBox SRS="EPSG:4326", dont forget to add "N"/"S" and "E"/"W"
 BoundingBoxTopLeftWGS84:	N 52.7691 E 5.673
 BoundingBoxButtomRightWGS84:	N 49.9944 E 10.142